mickfuzz/phd4/_posts/thesis_chapters/2023-9-3-Methodology.md

 ### Early limits of DBR addressed by expansive learning - and formative interventions

 Critique of DBR often stems from limits in application.
 This section addresses some of this critique and introduces additional proposals to remedy early limits.
+This section identifies broad alignments in direction for CHAT perspective on DBR.

 A principle of design-based research is that research participants also influence the ongoing design of the research [@barab_critical_2004; @cobb_design_2003; @downing-wilson_design_2011].
 However in application this varies not a key part of all definitions [@easterday_design-based_2014].